 Katrina Cooke has beaten the odds; surviving nearly nine years with metastatic breast cancer.
-Giving of her time to make things better for others has been her lifeline.
+Giving her time to make things better for others has been her lifeline.

 Katrina Cooke stepped up to the podium in the brightly lit hotel ballroom.
 She looked across the sea of pink, locking eyes with the women living with metastatic breast cancer and the physicians and scientists committed to finding ways to help them survive.